 What Are the Dangers of Phone Alerts in Work Zones?

 In 2013, Apple announced that it had sent out 7.4 trillion push notifications.
 Since then, the number of notifications hasn’t dropped.
 In fact, it’s only risen.

-Push notifications have conditioned us to expect something every time we look at our phone.
+Push notifications have conditioned us to expect something every time we look at our phones.
 They’re addictive.
 Whenever you hear that trill, your focus shifts to your mobile device.
-It seems trivial, unless you work in construction zones or you’re a driver in a fleet.
+It seems trivial unless you work in construction zones or you’re a driver in a fleet.
 Then, distractions are deadly.